pawel-gawel/git-advanced/internals-trees.md

 Every commit has reference to `tree` object which holds working directory structure.
 It has references to all subtrees (subdirectories) and blobs (files) inside of that directory.

-Let's callout one of the earlier commits of this repository - hash `c653518`.
+Let's call out one of the earlier commits of this repository - hash `c653518`.

 To print what information this commit carries, run